-DiShondra Goree enters her fourth season as the Shaw University head women’s softball and volleyball coach.
+DiShondra Goree enters her fifth season as Shaw University’s head softball and volleyball coach.

-In Coach Goree’s first season coaching volleyball at Shaw, the Lady Bears finished 1-19 overall.
-She inherited a team that had only won three matches the previous season.
-Determined to move the program forward and in the right direction, she worked diligently to recruit young and hungry talent for the next season.
-She was able to recruit eight freshmen to join her six returning players for the 2015-16 season.
+In Coach Goree’s first season of volleyball at Shaw, the Lady Bears finished 1-19 overall.
+She inherited a team that had only won several matches the previous season.
+Determined to move the program forward, she worked diligently to recruit eight freshmen to join her program for the 2015-16 season.

-During her third season at the helm, Goree and the Lady Bears volleyball team wrote their names in the history books after winning the 2016 CIAA Volleyball Championship.
+During her third season at the helm (2016-17), Goree and the Lady Bears volleyball team wrote their names in the history books after winning the 2016 CIAA Volleyball Championship.
 Prior to that, Shaw had not won a conference title in 21 years.
-In addition, the Lady Bears claimed the Southern Division title for the first time since 2004, (Goree’s senior year at Shaw) and was able to break a program record by going on a 14-match win-streak, breaking the previous record of 12 matches.
+In addition, the Lady Bears claimed the Southern Division title for the first time since 2004.
+The team broke a program record by going on a 14-match win-streak, breaking the previous record of 12 matches.
 Goree’s program had a 15-1 conference record, the best in the conference and an overall season-best record of 22-8.
 Throughout the season both Tapanga Moten and Aisja Jones were named Rookie of the Week three times, while Murphy was named Player of the Week twice.
-Also, Goree was named Coach of the Week four times & for the second consecutive year, she was named the 2016 CIAA Volleyball Coach of the Year.
-Additionally, the 2016-17 Lady Bears volleyball squad was the first team in program history to earn an automatic bid to participate in the NCAA Regional Tournament.
+Also, Goree was named Coach of the Week four times & for the second consecutive year, was named the 2016 CIAA Volleyball Coach of the Year.
+Additionally, the 2016-17 Lady Bear’s volleyball squad were the first team in program history to earn an automatic bid to participate in the NCAA Regional Tournament.

-Goree had four players receive individual end of season accolades.
+Goree had four players receive individual post-season accolades.
 Murphy and Olmeda-Gonzalez were named to the 2016 All-CIAA First team.
-Moten and Keveesha Wattley were named to the 2016 All-CIAA Second Team.
+Moten and Wattley were named to the 2016 All-CIAA Second Team.
 Murphy, Olmeda-Gonzalez, and Wattley were named to the 2016 All-CIAA Tournament Team; Murphy was the named the 2016 CIAA Tournament MVP.

 On May 16, 2016, Murphy was named the CIAA Female Scholar Student-Athlete of the Year.
 She maintained a 3.9 while completing many hours of community service and performing well on the court, earning 339 kills, 280 digs, and 60 service aces in 2016-2017.